f1ames/maprereduce/README.md

     mr.feed(data); // data is Array

-And to ger results (at any time), use:
+And to get results (at any time), use:

     var result = mr.result;